Demystifying Video Reasoning: Chain-of-Steps: Reasoning along Diffusion Steps

 In contrast, under "Noise at Frame" injection, the model demonstrates more robustness with a much smaller performance drop.
 This behavior can be explained by the architecture of diffusion transformers: each denoising step has full observation of the preceding latent sequence through bidirectional attention, allowing the model to refine the entire video latent jointly.
 Consequently, corrupted frames can be recovered by leveraging the uncorrupted information from neighboring frames during subsequent denoising steps.

 In~\cref{fig:noise_injection}(c), we further analyze information propagation by measuring divergence after injecting noise at step $s_t$.
 We visualize CKA dissimilarity \cite{kornblith2019similarity}, where 1.0 indicates complete corruption and 0.0 indicates no effect.
 The results show that perturbations introduced in early diffusion steps propagate throughout the entire trajectory, fundamentally altering the final reasoning outcome.
-Notably, there is little recovery until the final stages, and the model does not fully recover.

 Moreover, the red dotted line highlights step-wise sensitivity to disruptive noise, which gradually increases and peaks around steps 20–30.
 This observation aligns with our qualitative analysis.
 Although steps 20–30 are not the earliest stages where we first observe reasoning phenomena, by this point the model has already pruned its reasoning trajectory toward the final conclusion.
 Consequently, perturbations at these steps have a large impact, as they can disrupt a reasoning process that is nearly finalized.
 Later steps, in contrast, appear less critical for the model’s reasoning capability.